bpascal-fr/bpascal-fr.github.io/index.md

 The daily surveillance of the Covid-19 pandemic relies on the reproduction number *R0*, which accounts for the averaged number of secondary cases stemming from a primary infection.
 The precise, fast and robust estimation of this indicator is thus of utmost importance for National Health Authorities to design sanitary politics.
+Further context and mathematical details can be found in these [slides](assets/pdfs/Steniq.pdf) providing an overall presentation of the entire project.

 ### Maximum A Posteriori estimate via nonsmooth convex optimization